gpkuster/multiuser-smart-vault/README.md

 # SmartVault System 🏦

-(work in progress) This project implements a decentralized **Smart Vault system** in Solidity, where users can create individual vault contracts to deposit and withdraw Ether securely, with a configurable **maximum balance limit**.
+This project implements a decentralized **Smart Vault system** in Solidity, where users can create individual vault contracts to deposit and withdraw Ether securely, with a configurable **maximum balance limit**.
 Vaults can only be created via a central **Vault Factory**, following key Solidity design patterns and security best practices.

 ## 📂 Project Structure